Babylon1999/nextjs-appwrite-boilerplate/README.md

-# Next.js & NextUI Template & Appwrite
+# Next.js & NextUI Template with Appwrite Integration

-A simple Nextjs boilerplate that uses NextUI and Appwrite as backend.
-This is mostly meant for experimenting/testing ideas.
+A simple Nextjs boilerplate that uses NextUI and Appwrite as the backend.
+It's designed primarily for experimentation and testing new ideas.

 Features: